PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 15:25:21
+Last updated: 2024-04-02 15:26:24
-Random Quote: To see things in the seed, that is genius. - Laozi
+Random Quote: Think as a wise man but communicate in the language of the people. - William Butler Yeats